3-LED voltage indicator (an inventor's story)

 Direct control.
 The circuit can be further simplified by removing RB (when the emitters are not grounded).
 This will make it even more sensitive.
 There is no danger of damage to the transistors because resistors R1 and R2 limit the base currents.
 Only the circuit input resistance will be lower.

 Identical LEDs.
 The circuit can be implemented by identical LEDs (with equal VF).
 In this case, we can increase D1 forward voltage by inserting an ordinary Si diode in series.

 Narrow dead zone.
 The width of the "dead zone" is 2VBE.
 It can be narrowed by applying a bias voltage as @TonyStewart suggests in his attractive FS simulation:

 Fig. 8.
 LED indicator - simulation (by @TonyStewart)

 The bias voltage is created across diodes connected in parallel to base-emitter junctions.
 This is a well-known bias technique widely used in output stages of power amplifiers.

 Wide dead zone.
-Conversely, we can expand the "dead zone" (if necessary) by inserting diodes in series, in the sane direction,to the base-emitter junctions.
+Conversely, we can expand the "dead zone" (if necessary) by inserting diodes in series to the base-emitter junctions.